-If you are missing a single or two teeth right next to each other then a dental bridge may be a good option for you.
-With the advent of implants the number of bridges being done has decreased but there are still many times when a bridge will be the best choice for your mouth.
+Dental bridges are a great option for many people.
+If you are missing one or two teeth right next to each other then a dental bridge may be a good option for you.
+With the advent of implants the number of bridges being done is significantly less than previous years.
+However, there are still many times when a bridge will be the best choice for your mouth.

 “What is a dental bridge?”

 A bridge, also known as a fixed partial denture, is a dental restoration used to replace one or more missing teeth by joining permanently to adjacent teeth.
 A bridge is fabricated by reducing the teeth on either side of the missing tooth or teeth by .5-2mm, depending on side or top of tooth and what material is going to be used to make the bridge.
-The materials that can be used for bridges include gold, porcelain fused to metal, or in the correct situation porcelain alone.
+The materials that we use for a bridge include gold, porcelain fused to metal, or porcelain alone.

 This is typically a 2-3 visit procedure.
 The first visit lasts about 1-2 hours.
-The area will likely be numbed and the teeth next to the missing tooth will be reduced with a dental bur by .5-2mm.
-An impression will be made of the area to be sent to a dental lab to make the dental bridge.
-A temporary plastic version of the dental bridge will be fabricated and you will wear that for several weeks.
+The first visit we will numb the area then reduce the teeth next to the missing tooth.
+We will reduce the teeth with a dental bur by .5-2mm.
+Next, we will make an impression of the area to send to a dental lab to make the dental bridge.
+We will fabricate a temporary plastic version of the dental bridge and you will wear that for several weeks.
 The second visit will be to either try in part of the dental bridge or you will get the bridge.
 This visit is usually about 1/2 hour.
 If you need a third visit it will be for about 1/2 hour.

 What is the cost of a dental bridge?

-How to determine dental bridge cost using above link and dental codes.
-The first 2 are required
+How you can determine your cost using above link and dental codes.
+The first 2 codes you will need

 - D6752 is the part of the bridge that attaches to a tooth.
 You usually need two of these